-Looking Ahead to FY23
+Looking Ahead to FY24

-MTI Working to Offer New Business Accelerator for Underserved Entrepreneurs
+Review of Maine's Seven Targeted Technology Sectors to Occur in FY2024

+This past legislative session, a proposal was introduced to direct MTI to review the state's seven targeted technology sectors and industry clusters for relevancy.
+As drafted, LD1318 instructs MTI to conduct a review of the state's seven targeted technology sectors, utilizing a public process, and then reporting back to the Joint Standing Committee on Innovation, Development, Economic Advancement and Business (IDEA) in early 2024 with a report detailing findings and recommendations for any legislative changes that ought to be considered.
+The bill was enacted by both the House and Senate and signed by the Governor.
+MTI plans to conduct the review in the fall and winter of 2023 to comply with the reporting mandate.

+EforAll

+Entrepreneurship for All

-In August of 2020, MTI engaged in a series of community discussions to get input into its proposed plan to distribute ARPA funding.
+Back in August of 2020, MTI engaged

+in a series of community discussions to get input into its proposed plan to distribute ARPA funding.
 Several of those sessions were focused on the needs of Black, Indigenous, and People of Color (BIPOC) communities and entrepreneurs.
-One of the clear takeaways from our conversations with the BIPOC communities was that MTI's 1-1 matching funds requirement presented an almost insurmountable barrier to accessing funding.
+One of the clear takeaways from our conversations with the BIPOC communities was that MTI's 1:1 matching funds requirement presented an almost insurmountable barrier to accessing funding.
 Also, deep community connections were necessary to bridge the digital, language, and knowledge divide.
 To address the financial barrier, we discussed a potential collaboration with philanthropic organizations where they would help seed a fund to provide a matching grant for BIPOC, women, and rural entrepreneurs otherwise eligible to receive ARPA funding.
 MTI also examined what other states were doing to help accelerate or restart the economic engines in underserved communities.
-Our search led us to the successful EforAll program, based in Massachusetts, whose mission is to accelerate economic and social impact in communities nationwide through inclusive entrepreneurship.
+Our search led us to the successful Entrepreneurship for All (EforAll) program, based in Massachusetts, whose mission is to accelerate economic and social impact in communities nationwide through inclusive entrepreneurship.
 EforAll serves historically excluded and underserved communities and offers its programming for free to participants.
 EforAll has demonstrated success driven by deep community engagement and its model is part community economic development and part business accelerator.
-MTI has made a three-year sponsorship commitment and will work to get the financing in place, flesh out the program parameters, and line up partners with a goal of launching the first Maine EforAll cohort in 2023.
+MTI made a three-year sponsorship commitment to bring the program to Maine.
+EforAll's first startup pitch competition took place in October of 2023 and the first cohort of its business accelerator is slated for early 2024.

-Seagriculture Conference
+Seagriculture 2023

-In September 2022, Maine hosted the international Seagriculture Conference USA 2022, the leading conference for the Seaweed industry.
+In September 2023, Maine hosted the 2nd international Seagriculture Conference USA in Portland, the leading conference for the Seaweed industry.
 The conference gathered top speakers, who shared their know-how within seaweed for feed, food, offshore cultivation, biorefinery of seaweed and more.
 The two-day program combined plenary sessions with interactive poster presentations, trade shows and debate sessions.
-The Maine edition-the first ever in the US-was an opportunity to highlight the great industry support, innovative businesses, research, and collaborations in Maine's seaweed sector.
+The Maine edition-the second ever in Maine and the U.S.-was an opportunity to highlight the great industry support, innovative businesses, research, and collaborations in Maine's seaweed sector.
 MTI was a leading sponsor, along with the Maine International Trade Center, the Maine Department of Economic & Community Development, and the Maine North Atlantic Development Office.
 Over 300 participants attended from around the globe.